-Blurry photos are the arch nemesis of scrapbookers, photographers, and memory makers.
+Blurry photos are the arch nemesis of scrapbookers, photographers, and memory keepers.
 With all our current technology available on digital cameras, smartphones, and DSLRs, we are able to view and edit our camera roll photos instantly.
 That instant option helps to avoid those blurry photos.
-But what if I said, you should keep some of those blurry photos, too?!
+But what if I said, you should keep and scrapbook blurry photos, too?!
 Gasp!
 It feels like a taboo word and against all the perfectionist thoughts in my head.

 So why would I suggest such a thing?

 Although we are able to instantly view and edit our photos, that doesn’t mean we always get the best image or capture that instant action shot.
 You have probably seen the blurry photos on your camera roll, I know they are on mine more often than I like.
 The kind of blurry photos where you capture your kids running, playing outside, or dancing.
 The blurry photo where you don’t have the best lighting.
 Or the blurry selfie of you and a friend laughing instead of the serious “duck face” selfie.

 It’s those times where you wish that the blurry photo wasn’t blurry!
 It captures the memory you wanted, but it doesn’t feel “right” to keep or print a blurry picture.
 So you either delete it, choose another photo that you like less, or don’t document the memory at all.
 For me, those blurry photos are usually the ones I hesitate to delete or keep on my phone to look at, but decide not to print.

 But you have to tell the story!